douglampe/codetender/README.md

 Codetender supports ignoring files via the `.codetender` configuration.
 This is particularly useful when using a local folder as a template since you may want to ignore compiled output, external modules, etc. The `ignore` config expects an array of globs (similar to the `.gitignore` syntax).
-Any files matching the globs will be ignored.
+Any files matching the globs will be ignored and will not be copied to the destination folder.

 ````
   "ignore": [